 Number Pool Block Create by NPAC SMS (previously NNP flow 2.2)

 In this scenario, the NPAC SMS creates the number pool block on or after the effective date of the serviceProvNPA-NXX-X object.
 Since the SOA does not send in the creation request, all notifications (M-EVENT-REPORTs) to the SOA will be suppressed.
+This flow does not involve XML messaging across the interface.